u-ways/logging-http-client/README.md

 #### iii.
 Customizing the logging level

-By default, the library provided logging hooks will log at the 'INFO' level.
+By default, the library provided logging hooks will log at the `INFO` level.
 To adjust this, you can specify the desired level as an integer per Python log level setting conventions:

 ```python